-Each cache would provide a clue to the next cache and some information about the Freeminers story, using sites relating to the various mines, tramways, monuments and quarries to weave a story that will depict the industrial heritage and the life that was once common in the Dean.
+We are exploring ways in which to share information about the Freeminers story, including details about the sites relating to the various mines, tramways, monuments and quarries to weave a story that will depict the industrial heritage and the life that was once common in the Dean.

-This will help bring the Freeminers traditional practices to life and encourage people to find out more, linking to 'The Future of Freeemining' project and the Hopewell colliery underground tour.
+This will help bring the Freeminers' traditional practices to life and encourage people to find out more, linking to 'The Future of Freemining' project and the Hopewell colliery underground tour.

 You might be surprised what you find!